Failla Wines

 From Failla-Jordan to a West Sonoma Coast Reference

 Failla Wines was founded in 1998 by Ehren Jordan and his wife Anne-Marie Failla, releasing their first vintage under the Failla-Jordan label.
 Jordan, then a rising winemaker who had also been working at Turley Wine Cellars, used early releases to bottle small lots of single-vineyard Syrah and Viognier sourced from California's coolest sites, including Alban Vineyard Viognier and Que Syrah Syrah from the Sonoma Coast.
 The label was simplified to Failla in subsequent years.
-Around the same time, Jordan and Failla purchased land in Cazadero in what is now the Fort Ross-Seaview AVA, planting an estate site that became the philosophical center of the project.
+Around the same time, Jordan and Failla planted the first blocks at the Estate Vineyard in Cazadero in what is now the Fort Ross-Seaview AVA, an organically dry-farmed site that became the philosophical center of the project.
 Over the next two and a half decades, Failla built one of the most respected cool-climate California programs, particularly for Pinot Noir from named West Sonoma Coast vineyards.

 - 1998 first vintage: Failla-Jordan (Alban Vineyard Viognier, Que Syrah Syrah from the Sonoma Coast)